 Alex would spend endless hours reading about his father and his many outstanding achievements, first in newspapers and journals, and later on the internet.
 Alex would take the initiative at the dinner table, and ask Ken probing questions about his research, or about his political views.
 Ken would often be surprised by the accuracy of Alex’s observations, and he would then delight in engaging Alex in a deep conversation about the topic.
 This focused attention from his father would stir something deep inside Alex that felt so good, but which he couldn’t name; he just knew he wanted more if it.

 Upon completion of high school, Alex already had his future career path clearly planned out.
 Alex’s chosen future profession was to become a doctor, and his final goal was to be a cardio-thoracic surgeon.
 No one—either at Dalton, or at home in the Abercrombie penthouse—had any clue where Alex’s proposed career choice had sprung from, but whenever Alex himself was asked his reply—from the youngest age onwards—was always the same: “I want to make people’s hearts better.”
 The cute smile that followed this statement could melt an iceberg, and complete strangers would “ooh” and “aah” as they fell in love with Alex and his noble life intentions.

 The truth of the source of Alex’s desire to become a heart surgeon was in fact his viewing of a documentary covering the life of renowned American heart transplant surgeon, Dr Henry Grainger, when Alex was just six.
 In the documentary, Dr Grainger had been shown performing a heart transplant procedure—one of the first to be carried out successfully, in 1969—and how the recipient’s family had idolized and adored Dr Grainger after it.
 It also showed the doctor receiving recognition and awards for his service to humankind.
-Seeing someone being so positively viewed and recognized by the world had spawned the seed of the idea for young Alex that he too could become a heart transplant surgeon, and be admired by the world for his work in that field.
+Seeing someone being so positively viewed and recognized by his patients and the world had spawned the seed of the idea for young Alex that he too could become a heart transplant surgeon, and be admired by the world for his work in that field.